Slide Show -- The many faces of Florida

 If you've ever asked yourself, "Where can I go hunting around here?"
 You've hit the bull's eye for answers!
 Place your sights on THIS SITE as your guide.

 You just bought that shiny new muzzleloader, Winchester rifle, or "whatever" shotgun.
 You're itchin' to use it.
 But you've got a problem:

-You allow me to share the knowledge I've gained from over 50 years of living in the great outdoors of North Florida.
+First of all, I am not a hunting guide, and this is not a hunting guide business.
+However, I am able to share with you the knowledge I've gained from over 50 years of living in the great outdoors of North Florida.

 I was born and raised on back strap and Browning rifles.
 I've tracked for whitetail deer in the Apalachicola National Forest, hunted for lost hounds in Mud Swamp, and wrangled with wild turkeys at the rattlesnake curve.
 I've even shot coyotes off the back side of a deer.

 But enough about me.
 We need to find YOU that perfect spot.
 Let me and my lovely wife Brenda help.

 Through my own personal experience, I have discovered great places on North Florida public land.
 If you live in or visit the Tallahassee, Florida, area you will find public land in almost any direction you go.
 So sit back and take a few minutes to browse through the website.
 I know you will find the perfect spot for your next hunting experience.